RickyCook/CV/README.rst

 Code Skills
 -----------
-The core skillset that I have been using for the past 3 years has been centred around Python, Django, Puppet, and AWS.
+The core skillset that I have been using for the past 3 years has been centred around Python, Docker, Puppet, and AWS.
 Prior to this, my main competencies were a combination of Perl, PHP, and Java with a variety of frameworks in all.
 Most of my experiences lie with back-end specifics of RESTful micro services, though I have also been heavily involved with UI maintenance and